olaf-olaf/finalProjectOld/DESIGN.md

 ### Drumpad design

 The DrumPad class represents a pad on the interface.
 Every object can store a sample and data regarding the amount of effects used.
-The class has one method that plays the audiofile.
+The class has one method that plays an audiofile.

 ```swift